acanvas/acanvas-generator/README.md

 ### Requirements

-* Dart SDK 1.22 or greater on your path
+* Dart SDK 2.0.0-dev.55.0 or greater on your path

 ### Install

-    $> pub global activate --source git https://github.com/blockforest/rockdot-generator
+    $> pub global activate --source git https://github.com/block-forest/rockdot-generator

-This puts the executable `rockdot_generator` on your path.
+This puts the executable `rdgen` on your path.

 # Usage

-The purpose of Rockdot Generator is to take care of ALL THE THINGS required, so you can jump into development right away.
+The purpose of Rockdot Generator is to take care of ALL THE THINGS to jump into development right away.

+## Basic Project

 This is how you create the most basic Rockdot skeleton in your current directory:

     # directory name also serves as project name
-    $> mkdir fancy_project
+    $> mkdir fancy-project
-    $> cd fancy_project
+    $> cd fancy-project
-    $> rockdot_generator basic
+    $> rdgen project

 The basic project skeleton will give you: